If you’re a business that has committed to content strategy, and jumped in with both feet, you may worry about competitors plagiarizing your material.

 — LL Cool J, “The Breakthrough”, 1987

-So you can take my words, and try to get over with them, if you want to.
+You can try to copy my style and my words, and try to win business, if you want to.
 But —

 here’s a word to any would-be-plagiarizers.